DavidGudovic/Discord-Bot/README.md

-# LORD S19
+# Video game discord channel bot
-Discord bot made for lotr:r2w wb Lord's discord server\
-Made with the Discord.Net api and Victoria\
+Discord bot used by a gaming discord server for lotr:rw Made with Discord.Net and Victoria\
 To use create a config.txt file in LordBot/DiscordBot/ with a new bot token\

 # FEATURES